 Joint: a break (fracture) of natural origin in the continuity of either a layer or body of rock that lacks any visible or measurable movement across it.
-Although they can occur singly, they most frequently occur as joint sets and systems.
+Although they can occur singly, they most frequently occur as joint sets.

-Ma: abbreviation used widely by geologists for million years ago or million years.
+Ma: abbreviation used widely by geologists for million years ago.